nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Optimization_framewok/ReadMe.md

 Make sure timecourse is ordered from early to the late time points.

 ### Command to run the program
-To run the program, simply change the directory to error model folder (`./Error_Model`) and run the following command in terminal.
-Path of the parameter file (`./Parameters_ErrorModel.txt` in example) can be replaced by user's parameter file path.
+To run the program, simply change the directory to optimization program folder (`./Optimization_framework`) and run the following command in terminal.
+Path of the parameter file (`./Parameters_optimization.txt` in example) can be replaced by user's parameter file path.

 ```
-Rscript Error_Model_program.R ./Parameters_ErrorModel.txt
+Rscript Optimization_framework.R ./Parameters_optimization.txt
 ```

 ### Results